ubuntu/ubuntu-project-docs/SRU Documentation Reboot.rst

 the description area of the bug, for each bug being fixed by the SRU, and should follow the `SRU bug template <#sru-bug-template>`__.

-Explicit is better than implicit: if there’s anything a reviewer might find unexpected, calling it out will help us tell the difference between an inadvertent error or omission and a deliberate choice.
+Explicit is better than implicit: if there's anything a reviewer might find unexpected, calling it out will help us tell the difference between an inadvertent error or omission and a deliberate choice.
 The former is likely to result in a further review iteration.
 The latter gives us